weslbo/az-305-topics/README.md

 1. What is an Azure Subscription? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-subscriptions)
 2. How many subscriptions do you need across your organization? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/scale-subscriptions)
+    - Would you need one, or multiple?
 3. Who is responsible for paying the subscription?
+    - Somebody's got to pay $$$
+    - Do you have agreement with key business stakeholders and are they willing to pay for the services?
 4. Which offer do I choose for my subscription? [[doc]](https://azure.microsoft.com/en-us/support/legal/offer-details/)
+    - Different customers, different prices...
 5. Are there any scale limits to my subscriptions? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits)
+    - Could be a reason to go for multiple subscription.
+Do you know which limits exists at the level of a subscription?
 6. I need to deploy 30,000 VMs.
 How many subscriptions do I need?
+    - Can you find the answer in the docs?
+    - What would be your advice?
 7. Should my organization go for a centralized vs decentralized approach? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/manage/centralize-operations)
+    - Who will be managing these subscriptions and resources within it?
+    - Central IT or decentralize and let the business be agile?
+    - Will you put everything under an enterprise agreement?
 8. We want to enforce common policies and role assignments across many subscriptions.
 What should we do? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/policy-enforcement/)
 9. My developers want to setup sandboxes so they can experiment, but we want to isolate them from the production environment.
 What should we consider? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups)
+    - Developers!
+Developers!
+Developers!
+    - It works on my machine!

 ## Resource groups ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/5-design-for-resource-groups))